-In this paper, we address these open issues and present an authorized keyword search scheme over encrypted cloud data with efficient user revocation in the multi-user multi-datacontributor scenario.
-We realize fine-grained owner-enforced search authorization by exploiting ciphertext policy attributebased encryption (CP-ABE) technique.
-Specifically, the data owner encrypts the index of each file with an access policy created by him/her, which defines what type of users can search this index.
+In this paper, we address these open issues and present an authorized keyword search scheme over encrypted cloud data with efficient user revocation in the multi-user multi-data-contributor scenario.
+We realize fine-grained owner-enforced search authorization by exploiting ciphertext policy attribute-based encryption (CP-ABE) technique.
+Specifically, the data owner encrypts the index of each file with an access policy created by him, which defines what type of users can search this index.
 The data user generates the trapdoor independently without relying on an always online trusted authority (TA).
-The cloud server (CS) can search over the encrypted indexes with the trapdoor on a user's behalf, and then returns matching results if and only if the user's attributes associated with the trapdoor satisfy the access policies embedded in the encrypted indexes.
+The cloud server (CS) can search over the encrypted indexes with the trapdoor on a user's behalf, and then returns matching result if and only if the user's attributes associated with the trapdoor satisfy the access policies embedded in the encrypted indexes.
 We differentiate attributes and keywords in our design.
 Keywords are actual content of the files while attributes refer to the properties of users.
 The system only maintains a limited number of attributes for search authorization purpose.
 Data owners create the index consisting of all keywords in the file but encrypt the index with an access structure only based on the attributes of authorized users, which makes the proposed scheme more scalable and suitable for the large scale file sharing system.
-In order to further release the data owner from the burdensome user membership management, we use proxy re-encryption [14] and lazy re-encryption [15] techniques to shift the workload as much as possible to the CS, by which our proposed scheme enjoys efficient user revocation.
+In order to further release the data owner from the burdensome user membership management, we use proxy re-encryption [15] and lazy re-encryption [16] techniques to shift the workload as much as possible to the CS, by which our proposed scheme enjoys efficient user revocation.
 Formal security analysis shows that the proposed scheme is provably secure and meets various search privacy requirements.
-Performance evaluation also demonstrates its efficiency and practicality.
+Furthermore, we design a search result verification scheme and make the entire search process verifiable.
+Performance evaluation demonstrates the efficiency and practicality of the ABKS-UR.
 Our contributions can be summarized as follows:

-- 1) We design a novel and scalable authorized keyword search over encrypted data scheme supporting multiple data users and multiple data contributors.
-Compared with existing works, our scheme supports fine-grained owner-enforced search authorization at the file level with better scalability for large scale system in that the search complexity is linear to the number of attributes in the system, instead of the number of authorized users. - Data owner can delegate most of computationally intensive tasks to the CS, which makes the user revocation
+1) We design a novel and scalable authorized keyword search over encrypted data scheme supporting multiple data users and multiple data contributors.
+Compared with existing works, our scheme supports fine-grained owner-enforced search authorization at the file level with better scalability for large scale system in that the search complexity is linear to the number of attributes in the system, instead of the number of authorized users.

-- process efficient and is more suitable for cloud outsourcing model. - 3) We formally prove our proposed scheme selectively secure against chosen-keyword attack.
+2) Data owner can delegate most of computationally intensive tasks to the CS, which makes the user revocation process efficient and is more suitable for cloud outsourcing model.

+3) We formally prove our proposed scheme selectively secure against chosen-keyword attack.